GSA/GSAOpenSourceImplementation/Tools.md

 #### Static code analyzers

-Static code analysis = "static analysis refers to any process for assessing code without executing it (Chest & West, [Secure Programming with Static Analysis](https://www.amazon.com/Secure-Programming-Static-Analysis-Brian/dp/0321424778/ref=sr_1_1?ie=UTF8&qid=1496348632&sr=8-1&keywords=secure+programming+with+static+analysis))."
+Static code analysis = "Static analysis refers to any process for assessing code without executing it.
+A static analysis tool can explore a large number of “what if” scenarios without having to go through all the computations necessary to execute the code for all the scenarios.
+(Chest & West, [Secure Programming with Static Analysis](https://www.amazon.com/Secure-Programming-Static-Analysis-Brian/dp/0321424778/ref=sr_1_1?ie=UTF8&qid=1496348632&sr=8-1&keywords=secure+programming+with+static+analysis))."

 | Product      | What it does | How it is used | How to obtain | Additional notes |
 | ------------ | ------------ | -------------- | ------------- | ---------------- |